 Choosing and purchasing the mattress that is right for you might seem overwhelming.
 It needn’t be and trying them out is all part of the fun.
 Before you try them out think about:

 - The type of mattress you prefer.
-Whether firm, medium or soft, consider your partner’s preference too.
+Whether you want a firm, medium or soft, also consider your partner’s preference too.

 - Budget – try to buy the best you can afford in your budget.

 - Your sleep patterns and how you prefer to sleep.
 Do you sleep on your back, side or front?
 This could affect the bed you choose, so make sure to ask a bed expert in our showroom which bed is best for you.